klaranosan/opendevs/2018/teams/README.md

    - ...

 Feel free to put any documentation relative to your team, anything that could help you understand or us to understand your advance in the course.

+To modify this, we expect your pull request!